 However, did you know that grilling can also create toxic compounds that are linked to adverse health effects that range from headaches and respiratory irritation to many forms of cancer?

 Don’t worry: You don’t need to retire your grilling utensils.
 But you should consider incorporating the tips below on how to avoid cancer-causing chemicals and other toxic compounds while continuing to enjoy the flavorful goodness of a grilled meal all summer long!

 Yes, I’m crying a little inside too.
 I only like my meat cook well done or I won’t touch it but here’s why you shouldn’t:

 Using a drip rack or wrapping foods in a packet serves a similar purpose to trimming the fat: Less fat, juices, and smoke will contaminate meat with PAHs.
 Besides its a great way to keep your chicken moist and suck up all those delicious veggie juices.

-Charred bits contain HCAs in their purest form, so eliminating them from your meal is a high-impact way to make grilling safer.
+Charred bits on your meat contain HCAs in their purest form, so eliminating them from your meal is a high-impact way to make grilling safer.
 I remember eating hot dogs that were literally black when I was younger.
 No more char marks for me sadly.
 I’ll have to eat my turkey dogs like a normal person now.

 HCAs form when amino acids and creatine — a chemical found in muscle tissue — react at high cooking temperatures.
 According to experts, since vegetables don’t contain creatine, grilling vegetables and fruits is healthier than grilling meats.
 Plus, many vegetables have cancer-fighting and immune-boosting properties.

-Now that you know everything you shouldn’t do, here are some tasty recipes to lit that grill up!
+Now that you know everything you shouldn’t do, here are some tasty recipes to light that grill up!